fowles/unleashing-protobuf-evolution/index.md

 *ADVANCE*

-You have to update parsers, and if they change modifies descriptor.proto then you have to update all the code generators as well.
+You have to update parsers, and if the change modifies descriptor.proto then you have to update all the code generators as well.
 If we want to do this, it is best if files start with something early on them makes them unparsable to older versions of the compiler.
 Also, it is important that the changed proto language does not require any wire format changes or you are in the previous situation.

-**We should probably explain what descriptor.proto is ::quick explanation of descriptor.proto as the AST for code generators to interact with::**
+**We should probably explain what descriptor.proto is *::quick explanation of descriptor.proto as the AST for code generators to interact with::***

 **SLOW DOWN**